-We maintain the EDCP, which is an unfunded, nonqualified plan that permits certain employees, including the NEOs, to defer receipt of up to 50% of their annual salary and up to 100% of their AIP awards and PSU awards received upon commencement of employment.
-Elections to defer must be made prior to the beginning of the performance period.
+The EDCP, which is an unfunded, nonqualified plan that permitted certain employees, including the NEOs, to defer receipt of up to 50% of their annual salary and up to 100% of their AIP awards and PSU awards received upon commencement of employment.
+Elections to defer were made prior to the beginning of the performance period.
 These assets are considered general assets of the Company and are available to our creditors in the event of the Company's insolvency.